 An alpaca is an animal similar to a llama.
-Alpaca yarn is soft and warm, but is fairly expensive.
-It is both softer and warmer than wool, but doesn’t hold its shape as well.
+Alpaca yarn is soft and warm but is fairly expensive.
+It is both softer and warmer than wool but doesn’t hold its shape as well.
 It is good for people with wool allergies.
 This yarn must be hand washed.

 Angora yarn comes from angora rabbits.
-It is exceptionally soft, warm and fine.
+It is exceptionally soft, warm, and fine.
 It is often blended with acrylic or wool to help it keep its shape once crocheted into a garment.
 It must be hand washed or dry cleaned.

 Cashmere is soft, warm, and luxurious.
 It is made from the undercoat of goats.
 Because the goats have to be hand combed to get their fleece, it is rather expensive.
 It is good for people with wool allergies but is not as strong or hard-wearing as wool.
 Must be hand washed or dry cleaned.
 (Read what is cashmere)

 This is not as soft as alpaca yarn, although the animals are closely related, and often confused.
-It is good for hard wearing items and household accessories.
-It must be hand washed or dry cleaned.
+It is good for hard-wearing items and household accessories.
+It must be hand-washed or dry-cleaned.

 Lambswool is extra soft and fluffy.
 Wool has excellent insulation properties and creates warm garments.
 Some people are allergic to wool.
 This is caused by lanolin, which is the natural oil in the fibers.
-Wool garments are prone to shrink, so must be hand washed in cool water or dry cleaned.
+Wool garments are prone to shrinking, so must be hand-washed in cool water or dry-cleaned.

 Plant Fiber Types of Yarn

 As its name implies, cotton types of yarn come from the cotton plant.
 It is widely used for woven fabrics as well as being spun into yarn.
 It is light, absorbent, and extremely hard-wearing.
 It is good for creating summer garments.
-Sadly it doesn’t hold its shape as well as some other yarns and it stretches easily.
-It can, however, be machine washed.
+Sadly, it doesn’t hold its shape as well as some other yarns, and it stretches easily.
+It can, however, be machine-washed.

 This is one of the most eco-friendly yarns.
-The plant from which it is produced grows much faster than cotton, and produces much more fiber.
+The plant from which it is produced grows much faster than cotton and produces much more fiber.
 Although it was originally used for weaving and macramé purposes, it is now becoming more popular as a yarn for crochet and knitting.
-It is hard wearing, but still fairly soft and comfortable.
-Hemp must be hand washed.
+It is hard-wearing but still fairly soft and comfortable.
+Hemp must be hand-washed.

 Linen is a plant fiber made from the flax plant.
 It dates back to the time of Ancient Egypt.
-It is a cool, breathable and absorbent fiber, which dries fast.
+It is a cool, breathable, and absorbent fiber, which dries fast.
 Linen is good for creating light summer garments or household accessories.
 It is machine washable.